 3. Real Work, No Income

-In some cases, some companies do provide envelopes to work on, but once you’ve sent it back, the job you do will never be enough to reach standards.
+In some cases, some companies do provide envelopes to work on, but once you’ve sent it back, the job you do will never be up to their standards.

 Both the FTC or Federal Trade Commission and the Better Business Bureau (BBB) have written comprehensive guides to warn people about this scam.
 Read up on FTC’s “Take This Scheme and Stuff It: Avoiding Envelope-Stuffing Rip-Offs” if you’d like to report a company or individual scheming you into taking an envelope stuffing job.